MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/loading_files/gromacs.rst

 The ``segid`` for of all atoms is set to "``SYSTEM``".

-For implementation details see :mod:`MDAnalysis.topology.GROParser`.
+For implementation details see :mod:`MDAnalysis.topology.GROParser` and :mod:`MDAnalysis.coordinates.GRO`.

 Writing GRO files
 ^^^^^^^^^^^^^^^^^

-MDAnalysis can also write GRO files, for example using the :meth:`~MDAnalysis.core.groups.AtomGroup.write` method.
+MDAnalysis can also write single trajectory frames to GRO files, for example using the :meth:`~MDAnalysis.core.groups.AtomGroup.write` method.
 It will attempt to use the ``name``, ``resname`` and ``resid`` attribute from atoms if available, otherwise default values of "``X``", "``UNK``" and "``1``" respectively will be used.
 If the provided atoms have velocities these will also be written, otherwise only the positions will be written.
 The precision is limited to three decimal places.

 By default any written GRO files will renumber the atom ids to move sequentially from 1.
 This can be disabled, and instead the original atom ids kept, by